 "I wasn't being kidded," the President's son told Collier's magazine later.
 "I knew perfectly well that they were paying me for the name....
 I was newly married, and I needed the money."
-He was hailed as a "young meteor" of insurance, but in' the event he did not rise to great heights in
+He was hailed as a "young meteor" of insurance, but in' the event he did not rise to great heights in the business.

-By 1966, when he went to work for Bernie Cornfeld, much of his career had days, training films were made on the finer points of smiling - and they slipped past in a pattern of bright hopes and disappointments.
+By 1966, when he went to work for Bernie Cornfeld, much of his career had slipped past in a pattern of bright hopes and disappointments.
 Franklin Roosevelt may have had detractors as well as admirers within the United States: outside the United States he had, for practical purposes, nothing but unqualified admirers.
 Even in Communist countries, FDR's son carried a name taken as a guarantee judgment, probity, and, perhaps most important, generosity.
 The benefits that Roosevelt brought to IOS could scarcely measured.